-- be made in writing and bear the student's signature and birth date or student ID number; - confirm the information to be included in the letter; - bear the full name and contact information of the letter's recipient; - 5. read ATTN.: Academic Records.
+be made in writing and bear the student's full name, date of birth, mailing address, and student ID number;

+- 2. confirm the information to be included in the letter; - 3. bear the full name and contact information of the letter's recipient; - 4. be emailed to Academic Records.